openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

     - An implementation of `idivf` could simply take into account molecular topology
     - `idivf="auto"` can be defined using the degree of the atoms in the central bond
     - Sage 2.0 did contain asymmetric torsions, where the sign of the dihedral affects the potential
-    - Measuring a dihedral angle from i-j-k-l may always give the same result as l-k-j-i
+    - Measuring a dihedral angle from i-j-k-l should always give the same result as l-k-j-i

 ## Copyright